miura/NEUBIAS_AnalystSchool2020/NEUBIAS_BioimageAnalystSchool2020.md

 ## Implementations / Presentations

 School participants are asked to present their implementations (by group) on the last day of the school.
-7 groups, 15 minutes presentation + 5 minutes questions and answers.
+6 groups of 6 persons, 10 minutes presentation + 5 minutes questions and answers.

 ## Time Table